 Our research continues to document a regular, seasonal presence of harbor seals and occasional sightings of gray seals within the lower Chesapeake Bay and Eastern Shore, Virginia.
-Patterns of seasonal residency and a baseline for population abundance for harbor seals within the region are beginning to emerge.
-However, more research is necessary to determine the level of site fidelity and whether or not harbor seal abundance is potentially increasing, decreasing, or is stable within the study area, and as to what may be the factors for the observed fluctuation in abundance.
-Data will continue to be collected and examined for any emerging patterns of habitat utilization and residency time, as well as population trends, which will help the Navy with ongoing environmental compliance and conservation efforts.
+Patterns of seasonal residency and a baseline for population abundance for harbor seals within the region have started to emerge.
+However, more research is necessary to determine the level of site fidelity and whether or not harbor seal abundance is potentially increasing, decreasing, or is stable within the study area, and as to what may be the factors for the observed fluctuation in counts and overall, abundance.
+Data will continue to be collected and examined for any emerging patterns of habitat utilization and residency time, as well as population trends.
+The results from this project will not only provide additional information on the distribution of pinniped species along the U.S. east coast, but also provide information critical to the development of effective protective measures during naval training and testing activities, which will help the Navy with ongoing environmental compliance and conservation efforts.